BC Easter Seals Camps

 For detailed information please visit www.eastersealscamps.ca.

-At Easter Seals BC/Yukon Camps, it is our goal to provide safe, fun activities in an environment where the focus is on abilities, not disabilities.
+At Camp Winfield, it is our goal to provide safe, fun activities in an environment where the focus is on abilities, not disabilities.
 At camp, campers have an opportunity to challenge themselves, take risks and try new things in a safe, warm and supportive environment.
 All of our camp activities are designed to build confidence, independence and help campers to feel better about themselves.
 Some favourite activities include tie-dye, rock climbing, dance parties, swimming, canoeing, talent shows, camping out, wheelchair sports, and kangaroo kourt.
 Our specially trained camp staff do everything they can to ensure that campers have the best week of their summer!

 For many of our campers, camp is the week they look forward to all year long.
 For parents, it is an opportunity to allow their children to be away from home in a safe, fun and caring environment.
 Camp is a place where kids can really be themselves, and as a result, have lots of fun and make lasting friendships.